FarronF/limerick-council-meetings/meetings/2023/09/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 20th July 2023.md

 programme ran from Qtr.
 3 2022 to end of Qtr.
 2 2023, it is now concluded.

-The scheme included 4 units in Murroe and 6 units in Ballylanders.---
+The scheme included 4 units in Murroe and 6 units in Ballylanders.
+---
 10. Question submitted by Councillor Donegan

 I will ask at the next meeting of the Cappamore-Kilmallock Municipal District for a schedule